wbmcintyre/ros-slam-project/README.md

 # ROS SLAM Project
 This repository contains catkin packages used with standard ros packages as examples for SLAM implementations.
+ROS Kinetic was used for

 This repository should be exported into the src folder of a catkin workspace.
 Each package inside of this repository will be addressed below.

 ## Setup

-Please ensure the following are installed prior to running this project: gazebo, rviz, xterm.
+Please ensure the following are installed prior to building and running this project: gazebo, rviz, xterm, ros-kinetic-joy, ros-kinetic-openslam_gmapping, ros-kinetic-move_base, ros-kinetic-kobuki, ros-kinetic-turtlebot.

+All of the gazebo models in the models folder must be accessible to gazebo.
+I utilized the .gazebo/models folder in the home directory.

 The `.sh` files in the scripts folder will launch several launch files and ros nodes.
 By navigating to the scripts folder in a terminal, you can use `./home_services.sh` to run the home_services script.
 The scripts can take up to 30 seconds to load due to multiple applications launching.